shaman-apprentice/old-donkey/Product Design (UX UI) Course/nice ressources.md

 ### The DESIGN of EVERYDAY THINGS

 - **Industrial design:** Optimize function for benefit of manufacturer and user.
-- **Interaction design:** Enhance people's understanding of what can be done, what is happening, and what has just occured.
+- **Interaction design:** Enhance people's understanding of what can be done, what is happening, and what has just occurred.
 - **Experience design:** Focus on the quality and enjoyment of the total experience.

 Even experts make errors: So we must design our machines on the assumption that people will make errors.